Abbott Labs is sued over PediaSure height claims

 The lawsuit seeks unspecified damages for New Yorkers who were allegedly deceived into buying or overpaying for PediaSure.

+"This case is without merit," Abbott said in a statement.
+"PediaSure is a scientifically designed complete and balanced nutrition solution for children to help support growth and development."

-Lawyers for Noriega did not immediately respond to similar requests, including additional information about her grandson.
+Lawyers for Noriega did not respond to requests for comment, including additional information about her grandson.

 Abbott says PediaSure is intended for children ages two to 13, and has been clinically shown to help children "grow out of at-risk weight-for-height percentiles (5th-25th percentiles)" within eight weeks.